Made in Builder.io

 You can access Pageviews in Account Settings under the Subscriptions tab.

-Tip: Note that content from Data models does not count toward your Pageviews, and are effectively free in this regard.
+Content from Data models does not count toward your Pageviews, and are effectively free in this regard.
 For Data models, Builder only uses bandwidth metering.

 Pageviews are recorded when a tiny (1x1) hidden image, called a tracking pixel, is rendered upon someone visiting your site or app.